-Many times I’ve heard the following reasons for restricting social media usage at work: “We don’t want our staff to be distracted.”
+Restricting social media usage at work is sometimes done out of fear.
+“We don’t want our staff to be distracted.”
 And: “They shouldn’t waste their time on social media.”
-Other reasons may include perceived cyber risks or the cost of excess data usage.
+Other understandable reasons may include perceived cyber risks or the cost of excess data usage.

 We don’t really understand what social media is all about

-Even though consumers are using social media for health purposes, we’re not interested
+Even though consumers are using social media for health purposes, we’re not really interested

 Why staff should have access

-Here are five reasons why health care staff should have access to LinkedIn, Twitter, YouTube, Blogs etc…
+Here are five reasons why health care staff should have access to sites like LinkedIn, Twitter, YouTube, Blogs etc:

 Social networks are powerful learning tools for staff

-Social media are increasingly used as health promotion tools (e.g. embedded YouTube videos)
+Social media are increasingly used as health promotion tools (such as embedded YouTube videos)

-Shared knowledge accessible via social media will assist staff in finding answers and making better decisions
+Shared knowledge accessible via social media will assist staff in finding answers and making decisions

-Interactions with peers and thought leaders increases work satisfaction (and will contribute to staff retention)
+Interactions with peers and thought leaders can increase work satisfaction (and will contribute to staff retention)

 Participating in social media and other new technologies will raise the (inter)national profile of an organisation

-The benefits clearly outweigh the risks, such as increased data usage.
-When it comes to cyber security, I believe there are alternatives that are more effective than blocking social media access, such as upgrading outdated operating systems, updating antivirus software, improving backup procedures, clever password management and online safety training for staff.
+When it comes to cyber security, I believe there are alternatives that are more effective than blocking social media access including upgrading and updating operating systems, updating antivirus software, improving backup procedures, clever password management and online safety training for staff.

-And finally, a simple social media staff policy goes a long way.
+A simple social media staff policy also goes a long way.

 ‘Reputation management’ was the topic of an article in the careers-section of this month’s Medical Journal of Australia.
 As I have blogged about reputation management before I was asked a few questions about the way my practice has used Facebook.